Bar Exam Information

 A two-hour, 60-question multiple-choice examination administered three times each year and designed to measure knowledge and understanding of established standards related to a lawyer’s professional conduct.
 It is required for admission to the bars of all but three U.S. jurisdictions.

 An examination testing knowledge and skills that every lawyer should be able to demonstrate prior to becoming licensed to practice law.
 It is comprised of the MEE, two MPT tasks, and the MBE.
 It is uniformly administered, graded, and scored by user jurisdictions and results in a portable score.
-The UBE has been adopted by these 13 jurisdictions: Alabama, Arizona, Colorado, Idaho, Minnesota, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Utah, Washington, and Wyoming.
+For a list of the jurisdictions in which the UBE has been adopted, click here.

 * An applicant whose religious beliefs preclude him or her from taking the examination on one of these dates may apply to take the MPRE on the following Monday.
 Applicants requesting to take the exam on Monday must provide a letter on official stationary from the applicant's cleric confirming the applicant's affiliation with a recognized religious entity that observes its Sabbath throughout the year on Saturday.
 This letter must be received by the late receipt deadline or the applicant’s registration will be cancelled.